Now Ain't the Time for Your Tears: Reception

 Now Ain't the Time for Your Tears was relatively unsuccessful, only peaking at No. 43 on the UK Albums Chart.
-The singles released from the album also met with moderate to minor success, with "The Nameless One" and "London's Brilliant" peaking at Nos.
+The singles released from the album also met with moderate to minor success, with "The Nameless One" and "London's Brilliant" peaking on the UK Singles Chart at Nos.
 34 and 62, respectively.
 In 1994, Costello's demos for "Puppet Girl", "Basement Kiss" and "We Despise You" were released on his "13 Steps Lead Down" EP.

+Upon its release, Siân Pattenden of NME gave a mixed review.
+She described the album as "fairly proficient, but, more importantly ... dull", and said that "the only excuse one can make for this sniffle of an album" is that it shows "Costello has a sense of humour".
+Pattenden added, "It's all about Wendy and her World, which is not enough for ten songs.
+Wendy has only two emotions: 'irritated' and 'angry'.
+Unfortunately, she only has one singing style, which seems to be 'trying to resist the urge to shout'."
+Ira Robbins of Rolling Stone was also critical, calling Costello's songs "certainly worth listening to" while opining that James "does them no justice."

 Track listing

 All songs by Elvis Costello, except where noted.